LOOKING FOR SOMETHING ELSE?

 - The ideal is 6 hours per month = 72 hours per year

-In Bradford, for example, sessions do not last 4 hours, and hence you need to do more; a full time Bradford trainee would therefore need to do around 2 per month (where one session usually lasts 3 hours).
-Remember, this isn’t much if you reflect back and think of how many times you had to do on call in your hospital posts (Paeds for iinstance).
+In Bradford, for example, sessions do not last 4 hours, and hence a Bradford GP Trainee needs to do more; a full timer would need to do around 2 per month (where one session usually lasts 3 hours).
+Remember, this isn’t much compared to what they do in hospital posts (Paeds for instance).
 Failure to complete the requisite number of sessions will lead to a face-to-face deanery ARCP panel review.

 - Can consult effectively on the telephone